 Key points about fibrous dysplasia

-- The exact cause of fibrous dysplasia is not known, but it is not inherited.
+- The exact cause of fibrous dysplasia is not known, but it is not passed down through

-- Treatment may include surgery, medication, pain management, or physical therapy.
+- Treatment may include surgery, medicines, pain management, or physical therapy.

 - Before your visit, write down questions you want answered.